signehoel/factCC-pubmed/README.md

-Work Adapted from the paper https://arxiv.org/abs/1910.12840 and codebase https://github.com/salesforce/factCC by Signe Hoel and Maggie Xiong for a project on adapting the performance of the FactCC model proposed on biomedical literature data.
+Work Adapted from the paper https://arxiv.org/abs/1910.12840 and codebase https://github.com/salesforce/factCC by Signe Hoel and Maggie Xiong for a project on understanding the performance of the FactCC model proposed in the original paper on biomedical literature data.
 Below is the technical details as provided by the original paper and codebase.

 --------------------------------------